<<Previous | Story Intro | Return to Stories | Next >>

 Jack tried to ignore the blatant 'I-won-the-argument-and-got-what-I-wanted' look on the younger man's face.
 Glanced at Casey.
 If she sensed anything, especially anything concerning Daniel, she'd speak up.
 "Let's get set up.
 We're going to be here for awhile."

 Daniel set their tent up toward the back of the cave, next to the tent Jack had put up that he'd share with Sam.
 No one questioned the sleeping arrangements.
 Daniel and Casey were married.
-The colonel and the major had been in love as long as there had been an SGC.
+O'Neill and Carter had been in love as long as there had been an SGC, no matter how much they tried to deny it, and hide it.
 The rest of the men would sleep in the area that SG-12 had already designated as 'sleeping quarters'.
 The supplies were stacked at the back of the cave as well, where there was less of a chance that any animals could get to the boxes.
 The food and water that they had was all that there would be until they could regain control of the Stargate.
 And no one had any illusions of that being any time soon, nor would it be an easy task.

 The fire that had been built toward the center of the cave was far enough from the opening that seeing the flames, or any light, would be difficult, if not impossible, for anyone below them.
 The smoke traveled up into a large crack in the rock ceiling overhead...and disappeared.
 Where it was emerging, the men on SG-12 weren't sure.
 They only knew that it wasn't anywhere near the caves.